OpenAstronomy/openastronomy.github.io/_projects/2017/sunpy/iris.md

    convert IRIS data into physical units.
 This already exists in IDL but not Python.

+A good proposal would demonstrate that the student is familiar with the Xarray package.

 #### Expected Outcomes
 * IRIS MapSequence class
 * IRISRaster class